 - A Drill Rocket Punch.

-- Drill hand opening up to reveal a Laser Blade which, when swung, spontaneously causes explosions for no apparent reason (other than it's cool).
+- His drill hand opening up to reveal a Laser Blade which, when swung, spontaneously causes explosions for no apparent reason (other than that it's cool).

 - Calling Out Attacks.
 Some of them are almost incomprehensible, but the point still stands.